 - HEALTH: The colorful bounty of a CSA share represents a weekly dose of fresh vitamins and minerals.

-- ADVENTURE: The weekly challenge of using up a CSA share presents an exciting cooking experience.
+- LIVING SEASONALLY: The weekly challenge of using a CSA presents an exciting cooking experience, limits food waste, and decreases the amount of money and food wasted.

 - KEEPING IT LOCAL: Members support their local economy by keeping their food dollars nearby.